3mdeb/news-and-ideas/blog/content/post/2020-07-01-dev_and_iommu.md

 DMA [here](http://www.osdever.net/tutorials/view/how-to-program-the-dma).
 Code
 for the final test can be found [here](https://github.com/3mdeb/landing-zone/tree/test_iommu).

-As a proof that SLB protection works we took the fact that IOMMU is unable to read it, it is not possible to test it with the same ISA DMA engine because LZ is loaded into the higher than 1MB addresses.
+As a proof that **SLB DEV-like protection works** we took the fact that IOMMU is unable to read it, it is not possible to test it with the same ISA DMA engine because LZ is loaded into the higher than 1MB addresses.
 Unless otherwise specified, the DMA trial happens between each point below, as well as before and after the whole test.
+All of these tests were performed from inside LZ, so after SKINIT instruction.
 As a general rule, we tried to do the simplest possible protection, which is "deny all DMA".

 ##### Test 1 (pass)